-5 Justification to Use Machine Learning
+4 Justification to Use Machine Learning

 In this chapter, we justify the use of machine learning in science both epistemically and pragmatically.

 This transparency about what makes a good model enables scientists to work towards a common goal.
-We discuss the concept of generalization in Chapter 8.
+We discuss the concept of generalization in Chapter 7.

 In machine learning, the model classes – like neural networks or random forests – are more flexible and powerful.
-They can in principle approximate any function.1 You don’t need to know that there is an interaction between humidity and fertilizer effectiveness to build a good model.
+They can, in principle, approximate any function.1 You don’t need to know that there is an interaction between humidity and fertilizer effectiveness to build a good model.
 The algorithm will learn this interaction from the data.
 There is a shift in burden, the modeling success rests not on your domain knowledge anymore but on the size and quality of your data.
 Equipped with enough data, even non-domain experts can find highly predictive models.
 Indeed, there is a trade-off: with lots of data, domain knowledge is secondary; with little data, on the other hand, domain knowledge is key.

-We will discuss the role of domain knowledge and how to incorporate it in machine learning modeling in Chapter 9.
+We will discuss the role of domain knowledge and how to incorporate it in machine learning modeling in Chapter 8.

-5.3 Machine learning handles different data structures
+4.3 Machine learning handles various data structures

 • Most data wasn’t produced by controlled experiments but comes from the messy world.